andycranston/serialterm/README.md

 python serialterm.py --ptimeout 0.001 -ktimeout 0.001 com7
 ```

-but bear in mind this might cause more CPU cycles to be used even when there is
+but bear in mind this will cause more CPU cycles to be used even when there is
 no data to be read from the port or no key strokes to be read from
 the keyboard.